v6d-io/v6d/docs/tutorials/kubernetes/efficient-data-sharing-in-kubeflow-with-vineyard-csi-driver.rst

 - A kubernetes cluster with version >= 1.25.10.
 If you don't have one by hand, you can refer to the guide `Initialize Kubernetes Cluster`_ to create one.
 - Install the `Vineyardctl`_ by following the official guide.
 - Install the `Argo Workflow CLI`_ by following the official guide.
+- Install the kfp package with version < 2.0.0.

 Deploy the Vineyard Cluster
 ===========================